StackVista/stackstate-docs/use/views/k8s-traces-perspective.md

 You can see an example of a trace and its spans for a request to place an order.
 A descendant span has been highlighted and its details are shown, including links to components that are related to it.

-## Zooming in and out

-As shown in the second screenshot, it is possible to select a duration interval for the span Duration by brushing the histogram.
-Zooming out can be achieved by clearing all filters, or by brushing the entire range.
-Similarly brushing a trace will zoom in on a particular time interval.
+Similarly brushing a trace will zoom in on a particular time section of the trace.
-The selected time interval can be reset by clicking later.
+The selection can be reset by clicking later.

 ## Time Travel